zalacer/projects-tn/README.md

 ##projects-tn

+**Algorithms4ed** contains solutions to exercises in chapters 1-4 of Algorithms 4ed by Sedgewick and Wayne.
+Exercises sections titled "Experiments" are mostly exluded.

 **Seq** is a Java array wrapper extending java.util.ArrayList with most scala.Array methods and additional methods for conversions between between arrays and Seqs of any dimensionality/nesting.

-**Algorithms4edCh1+Ch2** contains solutions to the 343 exercises in chapters 1 and 2 of Algorithms 4ed by Sedgewick and Wayne.

 **QueueWithSevenStacks** is a stack based queue implementation with a constant worst case number of stack operations per queue operation.